Opening Hours Open 7 days a week

 • whether the applicant and the other Tier 1 (Entrepreneur) migrant are team members who will be sharing evidence of job creation

-A single job need not consist of 12 consecutive months (for example it could exist for 6 months in one year and 6 months the following year), providing it is the same job (different jobs that have existed for less than 12 months cannot be combined together to make up a 12 month period).
+A single job need not consist of 12 consecutive months (for example, it could exist for 6 months in one year and 6 months the following year), providing it is the same job (different jobs that have existed for less than 12 months cannot be combined together to make up a 12-month period).
 The jobs need not exist at the date of application, provided they have existed for 12 months.
-The jobs must comply with the UK regulations, including the working time directive.
+The jobs must comply with the UK regulations, including the Working Time Directive.
 Self-employed contractors who are working for the business do not count when awarding points.

-Job Creation: Settlement applications where applicant’s last extension was granted under the concession for businesses impacted by the Coronavirus pandemic
+Job Creation: Settlement applications where the applicant’s last extension was granted under the concession for businesses impacted by the Coronavirus pandemic

-In respect of an applicant who was granted a Covid related extension of leave, to qualify for settlement, applicants will be required to demonstrate that they have created 2 full time jobs for the 12 month period in addition to the existing job creation requirement for settlement.
-For example where they are relying on having created 2 full time jobs for settled workers that existed in 12 months during their most recent grant of leave, they will also be required to show that 2 full time jobs existed for an additional 12 months, these can be the same jobs, providing they meet the requirement of existing for at least a further 12 months.
+In respect of an applicant who was granted a Covid-related extension of leave, to qualify for settlement, applicants will be required to demonstrate that they have created 2 full-time jobs for the 12-month period in addition to the existing job creation requirement for settlement.
+For example where they are relying on having created 2 full-time jobs for settled workers that existed in 12 months during their most recent grant of leave, they will also be required to show that 2 full-time jobs existed for an additional 12 months; these can be the same jobs, providing they meet the requirement of existing for at least a further 12 months.

 Job Creation: Accelerated Route To ILR